 The EYFS is a stage of children’s development from birth to the end of their first (Reception) year in school.
 It is a framework that explains how we support your child’s learning, development and care through a range of activities.
 This enables us to make sure that your child achieves the most they can while in our care.

-The EYFS Framework explains how and what your child will be learning to support their healthy development.
+Development Matters is the EYFS Framework that explains how and what your child will be learning to support their healthy development.
 Your child will be learning skills, acquiring new knowledge and demonstrating their understanding through 7 areas of learning and development.

 Children should mostly develop the 3 prime areas first.
 These are: